claimdocadmin/pjson/affiliations.md

-affiliations - Representing Between Actors in the US Healthcare Ecosystem
+affiliations - Representing Relationships Between Actors in the US Healthcare Ecosystem
 =========================================================================

 The 'affiliation' object model is a simple means to express relationships within health care in JSON.
 This can include provider network information, endpoints, such as Direct Addresses,

 The document is a draft proposed format for implementing "affiliations"